ColinLi33/FearlessDraft/README.md

 ## Contributing

 I welcome contributions to enhance Fearless Draft.
-If you have any ideas, suggestions, or bug reports, please open an issue on the GitHub repository.
+If you have any ideas, suggestions, or bug reports, please open an issue on the repo.

 ## Contact